Penn Law’s educational objectives for studying abroad are deepening knowledge of foreign law and developing comparative

 Applications are due in the Fall of students’ second year at Penn Law for study abroad the following year.
 Individual students will be approved for overseas study on the basis of factors including academic achievement; relationship of study abroad to personal and professional goals; foreign language ability; maturity and cultural adaptability; and potential for contributing to Penn Law’s overall international programming.
 3Ls hoping to study abroad in 2021-2022, must submit their application by January 19, 2021.
 Read our Study Abroad Guidelines for Additional Details.

-Penn Law offers opportunities for study abroad through formal partnerships with six overseas law faculties.
+Penn Law offers opportunities for study abroad through formal partnerships with seven overseas law faculties.
 Students participating in official Penn Law partner programs pay tuition, apply for loans, and remain eligible for Penn Law financial aid grants just as if they were attending the law school in Philadelphia.
 Learn about our partnerships